WebexSamples/webex-contact-center-api-samples/configuration-app-sample/README.md

 - Step 1:

-  - Rename the `copy.env` to `.env` and add your client and secret IDs
+  - Rename the `copy.env` to `.env` and add your client Id, secret Id, redirect URI, etc...

 - Step 2:

-  - Go to the `index.html` file in the `src` folder and replace the `Authorization URL` that you got from the [postman-sample app](https://github.com/CiscoDevNet/webex-contact-center-api-samples/tree/main/postman-sample)

-- Step 3:
   - Inside this project on your terminal type: `npm run start`
   - this should run the app on your localhost:5000